Chapter 67 BWV 132 Bereitet die Wege, bereitet die Bahn!

 The theme of the work is a call to the faithful to prepare for the coming of the Messiah with all the implications of this momentous event e.g. the establishment of true faith (which may have temporarily waned), open confession of transgressions and a recalling of the great gifts He has bestowed upon us, the most significant being salvation.
 There is a moment of personal introspection and the cantata ends with a prayer that we be awakened and chastened, turning our thoughts only to Him.
 The instrumental forces are, as with most of these early works, quite modest, strings, one oboe and continuo which includes a doubling bassoon.

 The soprano aria is a rallying call----prepare the paths and routes for the Highest to approach!
 The metaphor is simple; just as a physical way must be made ready, so should the spiritual soul in anticipation of His coming.
 That is the essence of this cantata and without doubt both processes, physical and spiritual are expected to be joyful ones.
 One would not necessarily assume this from a reading of the text alone, but the music adds that additional dimension.
 This is a happy event and one that should be appropriately celebrated.

 The mode is major, the time 6/8, the consequent effect being one of a natural and unreserved pastoral dance.
 The ritornello theme establishes this within the first eight bars, which, if the point has not been fully grasped by everyone, is repeated in a slightly extended form.

 Oboe and violin scale passages take over from the initial rustic rhythms, suggestive of a wholly uninhibited flow of blessing.
 The oboe moves easily between doubling and solo roles, a technique which, when applied in as masterly a fashion as this, creates the impression of there being a greater variety of tone colouring than there actually is.
 The happy ritornello theme is heard unchanged four times within the da capo structure, accounting for more than a half of the movement.
-This is a typical proportion that we discover in several of Bach′s arias when joyous merry-making has become a principal preoccupation.
+This is a typical proportion that we discover in several of Bach′s arias when joyous merry-making has become the principal preoccupation.